 Peruvian Minestrone Soup

-A flavorful recipe for Peruvian Minestrone Soup with rich and fragrant basil broth.
+An Authentic recipe for Peruvian Minestrone Soup with beef and veggies and a rich and flavorful basil-infused beef broth.

 - Cook Time: 20